athankefalas/Stitcher/README.md

 | Singleton   | The same instance of the dependency will be used every time is it injected. |
 | Managed     | The same instance of the dependency will be used every time is it injected, until the given publisher fires. |

-By default, the scope of a dependency is automatically resolved differently based on whether the type of the dependency is a value type or a reference type.
-The automatically scope selected for value types is `.instance` while for reference type `.shared` is used.
+By default, the scope of a dependency is automatically resolved, based on whether the type of the dependency is a value type or a reference type.
+The scope automatically selected for value types is `.instance`, while for reference types `.shared` is used.
 Furthermore, as value types cannot be reference counted, using the `.shared` scope with a value type is equivalent to using the `.instance` scope.

 The scope of a dependency can be set using the `scope` dependency modifier: